DmitryOstroushko/Linear-Regression/README.md

 In default mode the program uses the following formulas:
 _tmpθ[0] = learningRate * (1/m) * SUM(estimaPrice(mileage[i]) − price[i])_
 _tmpθ[1] = learningRate * (1/m) * SUM(estimaPrice(mileage[i]) − price[i]) ∗ milleage[i]), i=0,...,m-1_
-The __estimatePrice__ is the same as in [predict.py](https://github.com/DmitryOstroushko/Linear-Regression/blob/master/predict.py) program, but here it uses temporary, lastly computed theta0 and theta1.
+The __estimatePrice__ is the same as in [predict.py](https://github.com/DmitryOstroushko/Linear-Regression/blob/master/predict.py) program, but here it is used temporary, lastly computed theta0 and theta1.
 It updates theta0 and theta1 simultaneously.
 4. Saves array of theta variables (theta0 and theta1) to a file to use it later in the second program